Britain’s fine history of car making is world famous, but which British car is the best ever?

 Did James Bond Make the DB5 cool, or did the DB5 make James Bond cool?
-Only 1,059 were made over the two year production period.
+Only 1,059 were made over the two-year production period.
 Boasting a 4.0-litre straight-six producing 282bhp it really was a great car!
-Hard to see how it didn’t make the top 3!
+It’s hard to see how it didn’t make the top 3!

 3. Land Rover Series/Defender

 After 68 years of production, the final run of Defenders was completed in 2016.
 Now extremely collectable, the Defender’s simple and basic design was once the ultimate utilitarian vehicle.

 2. Jaguar E-Type